Site icon Our Breathing Planet

 McMurdo Dry Valleys Location and Climate

-To the continual astonishment of many, the McMurdo Dry Valleys formed in a remote corner of the globe.
-That consists of one of the southernmost regions of the Southern Hemisphere.
-More specifically, the formation sits within the region known as Victoria Land.
+To the astonishment of many, the McMurdo Dry Valleys formed in a remote corner of the globe.
+That region’s generally better known for the presence of fascinating, if comparatively limited in number, forms of life.
+These formed among the southernmost regions of the Southern Hemisphere.

-This geological wonder also sits roughly due west of the site known as McMurdo Sound.
-The austerely beautiful region additionally has a total area of roughly 1,900 sq mi (4,800 sq km).
+This geological wonder also sits roughly due west of the site presently known as McMurdo Sound.
+The austerely beautiful region additionally boasts a total area measuring roughly 1,900 sq mi (4,800 sq km).
 This accounts for a respectable 0.03% of the total area of the entire continent.

-It also, unsurprisingly, represents the largest ice-free region of the continent of Antarctica.
+This marvelous setting also, unsurprisingly, represents the largest ice-free region of the continent of Antarctica.
 The fascinating section of the world derives its name from its remarkable climate.
-That’s because, despite its location, it remains one of the most arid places on the planet.
+That’s because, despite its location, it still remains one of the most arid places on the planet.

-This extreme lack of humidity contributes to, but does not solely account for, the lack of any permanent accumulations of snow or ice.
-The tiny average precipitation of only 100 mm per year also occurs due to the relatively great height of the surrounding mountains.
+This extreme lack of humidity contributes to, but does not solely account for, the nearly complete lack of any permanent accumulations of snow or ice.
+The miniscule average precipitation of only 100 mm per year also occurs due to the relatively great height of the surrounding mountains.

-These features, in themselves awesome, typically serve to prevent the advance of the local ice sheet.
-This fact plays another part in the nature of the valleys.
-Yet, the extreme winds in the region, known as katabatic winds, also play a pivotal role in its aridity.
+These natural features, in themselves individually awesome, typically serve to prevent the advance of the local ice sheet.
+This fact plays yet another part in the nature of the valleys.
+Yet, the extreme winds found in the region, known as katabatic winds, also play a pivotal role in its aridity.

-These powerful, relatively warm winds, present within the McMurdo Dry Valleys, often achieve speeds of as much as 200 mph (320 kph).
-These powerful natural winds, therefore, continually serve to rapidly evaporate any recently deposited ice or snow.
+These incredibly powerful, relatively warm winds, present within the McMurdo Dry Valleys, often achieve astounding speeds equaling as much as 200 mph (320 kph).
+These powerful natural currents, therefore, continually serve to rapidly evaporate any recently deposited ice or snow.

 Features Sharing Its Region